 Reginald (Reg) Logan was born 5 October 1914 in Murwillumbah, NSW to parents Joseph Alexander Logan and Isabella Frances Logan nee Whalan.
 Reg was the third youngest of eleven children.
 Reg moved to Queensland and enlisted into the RAAF during WWII in Cairns, far north Queensland as a Flight Sergeant.

-In 1942 he married Ruth (Muffie) Hannah Snars 1 August 1942 St Ann’s Presbyterian Church in Brisbane Queensland.
-The couple remained in Queensland about six years before making the move to Victoria initially settling in Glenhuntly before moving to the western suburb town of Altona in the early 1950’s.
-This was at a time when Altona was a part of the Werribee council and also at a time where the ratepayers of Altona were looking to become a Shire in the own right.
+In 1942 he married Ruth (Muffie) Hannah Snars (1 August 1942) at St Ann’s Presbyterian Church in Brisbane Queensland.
+The couple remained in Queensland for about six years before making the move to Victoria where they initially settled in Glenhuntly before moving to the western suburb town of Altona in the early 1950’s.
+This was at a time when Altona was a division of the Werribee shire and also at a time where the ratepayers of Altona were looking to separate and become a Shire in their own right.

 During his time on council and for some time after, Reg also served on the Altona Community Hospital board of management, a voluntary position, where he held the roles of vice-president from 1957 – 1959 and then president in the 1959 – 60 year.
 Reg Logan continued to take a keen interest in shire affairs, in his post council years, being invited to the opening to the new council chambers in Civic Parade in 1963 and writing to the local newspaper in 1966 on the council’s proposed purchase of the Explosive Reserve.
 Reg continued to run his Real Estate business in Pier Street until, due to Reg’s ill health, under medical advice he and his family moved to a warmer climate in Forster [near Taree] NSW.

-Reg passed away in 1978 in Taree and Muffie in 1991.
+Reg passed away in 1978 in Taree and Ruth (Muffie) in 1991 also in Taree.
 If only they could see how much enjoyment Logan Reserve brings to so many people of all ages throughout the entire year.
 Our Historical Society is very proud to call Logan Reserve home.